Olivia-Woods/BookStore/README.md

 ## Project Overview

 **Chapter One** is a modern online bookstore that allows users to browse and purchase books while engaging in a **real-time "BookClub" chat**.
-The platform supports both **guest and authenticated user experiences**, enabling users to check out as guests or create an account for additional features like order history and personalized chat names.
+The platform supports both **guest and authenticated user experiences**, enabling users to check out as guests or create an account for additional features like order history and personalised chat names.

 ## Features